Date(s) - 26/05/2017

 16:30 – Close

-Presented by Christina Richards, a Senior Specialist Psychology Associate at the West London Mental Health NHS Trust (Charing Cross) and the Nottinghamshire Healthcare NHS Trust Gender Identity Clinics.
-She works in this capacity as an individual and group psychotherapist and psychologist conducting assessment and follow-up clinics as part of a multidisciplinary team.
-She lectures and publishes on trans, sexualities and critical mental health, both within academia and to third sector and statutory bodies.
+She is Senior Specialist Psychology Associate at the Nottinghamshire Healthcare NHS Trust Gender Clinic and Clinical Research Fellow at West London Mental Health NHS Trust (Charing Cross) Gender Clinic.
+She works in this capacity as an individual and group psychotherapist and psychologist conducting psychotherapy, assessment and follow-up clinics as part of a multidisciplinary team; as well as conducting research, supervision and service improvement plans.
+She lectures and publishes on trans, sexualities, and critical mental health – both within academia and to third sector and statutory bodies; and is a co-founder of BiUK and co-author of the Bisexuality Report.

 Terms and Conditions